 - Legacy D+/D- Encoding — If a charger lacks legacy encoding, it means it can’t use old cables (such as microUSB) even when fitted with adapters.

 - Split PDO or Bad PDO — This means the charger outputs an out-of-specification Power Delivery Object (PDO); it may not charge it its rated speed.
+It’s been reported that Split PDO causes a delay in when chargers output optimal power delivery.

 - IR drop compensation — A lack of an IR drop compensation means the charger doesn’t output a flat voltage at all loads.
 Excessive voltage drop-offs are known to cause damage to electrical equipment.